USCbiostats/xrnet/README.md

 hierr_model <- hierr(x = x, y = y, external = ext, family = "gaussian")
 ```

 To modify the regularization terms and penalty path associated with the predictors or external data, you can use the `definePenalty` function.
-This function allows you to configure the following regularization attributes for both the predictors (x) and the external data variables (external):
+This function allows you to configure the following regularization attributes for both:

 * Regularization type
     - Ridge = 0